-This late 20th century home was fairly modern with timber floors and a truss roof but the old kitchen just had to go so the owners approached Kitchen Update with a few to creating a larger, more user-friendly kitchen/dining/family and TV room.
-This would serve the double purpose of incorporating the rarely-used formal dining room and allow the opportunity to creat a larger kitchen with a more practical layout.
+This late 20th century home was fairly modern with timber floors and a truss roof but the old kitchen just had to go so the owners approached Kitchen Update with a view to creating a larger, more user-friendly kitchen/dining/family and TV room.
+This would serve the double purpose of incorporating the rarely-used formal dining room and allow the opportunity to create a larger kitchen with a more practical layout.

 In addition, the client requested a gas fire be incorporated into the design.